plantain-00/deploy-robot/README.md

 1. Add a web hook for the repository, the trigger events should include comments of pull/merge request
 2. Create a robot account, and create a private access token for the account
+3. For gitlab, the push url should have a parameter of `token` as the secret string. looks like `?token=xxxxxxxxxx`

+# Why no bitbucket?

+Can not set private access token, and can not create comment, for now.

 # secure